Mar 26, 2025

 Telemedicine integration

-Telemedicine integration lets users have virtual consultations from the comfort of their homes, which they really appreciate.
+Telemedicine platform integration lets users have virtual consultations from the comfort of their homes, which they really appreciate.
 Whether through video calls, chat, or secure messaging, it’s all about making it easy for users to connect with their doctors.

 Medical records access